Rosemary is a member of the mint or Lamiaceae family. It is a type of perennial herb hailing originally from the Mediterranean.

 - Herbal Butter

-The flowers are also used in the creation of homemade personal care products.
+The flowers are also used in the creation of aromatic oils and homemade personal care products.